cctbx/cctbx_project/mmtbx/reduce/README.md

 Additional tests were performed using the **comparison_file** command-line option to compare the behavior of reduce2 with original reduce on a Mover-by-Mover basis.
 3VYK was studied along with 1DFU.
 These tests turned up other issues that are being investigated.
+The 1XSO file was also studied, which has 164 Movers; the overall score was 75 higher for Reduce2, issues were created (and then resolved) for individual residues that were significantly lower.

 As of 7/21/2023, the issues under investigation are described in the status and issues document at https://docs.google.com/document/d/1ogzS6QlBnPJRGU2CNzHvw0KhV8E5fXdwO1TwUEM7GQc/edit?usp=sharing